 Watch that Format

-Anyone who's been through Airman Leadership School knows that bullet statement format is the format required for entries in the AF Form 910 but in case you've forgotten just what bullet statement format is, we'll go over it again.
-It's a direct manner of writing which specifically avoids generalities, unsubstantiated claims, and flowery embellishments.
-The bullet statement format is a way to describe an achievement in as few words as possible yet fully explain the feat.
-You'll find more information on bullet statement format here.
+Anyone who's been through ALS knows that bullet statement format is the format required for entries in the AF Form 910 but in case you've forgotten just what bullet statement format is, we'll go over it again...More

 Writing Strong EPR Bullets

 Most of the time, we don't need help identifying our accomplishments.
 We know what we do.
-The trouble is how to make those bullet statements sound good!
+The problem is how to make those bullet statements sound good!
 It's the impact portion of the EPR Bullet, the positive result of an accomplishment, that give us the most frustration.
-How do you make "delivered over 10 tons of mail to base facilities" stand out as a superior accomplishment?
-That is the challenge.
-See more information on writing strong EPR bullets.
+More...

 You Can't Say That!

-Inertia is the force that holds an object at rest in place and prevents it from moving.
-A certain amount of force is required to move an object at rest.
-Sometimes people are like objects at rest and it takes a certain amount of force or motivation to get them to move or change their behavior.
+Sometimes it takes a certain amount of motivation to get Airmen to change their behavior.
 One of the behaviors that takes some time and effort to change is an Airman's willingness to be promoted.
 Believe it or not, many Airman really don't want to be promoted!
-Continue to overcoming inertia.
+More...